DataBiosphere/tanagra/docs/generated/APPLICATION_CONFIG.md

 *Example value:* `bq-export-uscentral1,bq-export-useast1`

-### tanagra.export.shared.generateSignedUrls
+### tanagra.export.shared.generateUnsignedUrls
 **optional** boolean

-When true, export models will sign GCS urls.
-Setting this to false can be helpful during testing, especially testing a locally deployed service.
+When true, export models will generate unsigned GCS urls.
+Setting this to true can be helpful during testing, especially testing a locally deployed service.
 It should never be used for a production service.

-*Environment variable:* `TANAGRA_EXPORT_SHARED_GENERATE_SIGNED_URLS`
+*Environment variable:* `TANAGRA_EXPORT_SHARED_GENERATE_UNSIGNED_URLS`

-*Example value:* `true`
+*Example value:* `false`